aaron-grau/curic/react/homeworks/questions/jbuilder.md

 Run `rake routes` to ensure this is working as intended.

-Previously, we would often render our JSON by putting something like `render
-json: @users` at the end of our controller actions.
-This has some unfortuante side effects --- for one, we'll send down everything, including password digests, to the client.
-This is bad.
-It also gives us no flexibility for including associated data.

-Jbuilder allows us to construct views that curate our data.
-It is also quite straightforward to use once you've made a few templates.
-When making a Jbuilder template, place it in the same place you would put your HTML views, but instead of using  `.html.erb` as your file extension, use `.json.jbuilder`.
-Like ERB, Jbuilder will be compiled by Rails and you'll be left with a JSON template.
-Since we set the default format of our resources to `:json`, Rails will automatically look for a `.json` file when you pass a template name to `render` (`render :index` for example).

 Make sure you keep the [Jbuilder GitHub][docs-link] up for reference as you work through this.
 A few notes before we begin.
 First, we can run any ruby code we want in a Jbuilder template, including conditionals.
 This ends up being really